 A serious shortcoming of the report in connection with freedom of movement in the island has been the failure to mention the repeated cases of maltreatment of the Turkish Cypriot people at crossing points by the Greek Cypriot police and customs officers or in some cases by ultra-nationalist groups whose behaviour is condoned by the Greek Cypriot police and customs officers.
 A glaring case of the continuing Greek Cypriot policy of cruel, inhuman and degrading treatment of the Turkish Cypriots, has been the maltreatment of Mr. Osman Sarper.
 On 27 June 2006, Mr. Sarper, a Turkish Cypriot architect, was arrested by the Greek Cypriot police while passing to South Cyprus through the Metehan crossing point on grounds of possessing architectural plans and documents related to land, which was claimed to be formerly owned by the Greek Cypriots.
 After eight days of detention, Mr. Sarper was brought before the Greek Cypriot Nicosia District Court and despite the medical reports stating that he had a serious heart condition, he was kept in jail for seven more days.
-Furthermore, the Greek Cypriot administration refused the medical examination of Mr. Osman Sarper by his Turkish Cypriot doctor.
-Deterioration of his health and the intensive protests of his family and the Turkish Cypriot civil society organizations, forced the Greek Cypriot administration to release him on bail on 11 July 2006.
+Furthermore, the Greek Cypriot doctor.
+Deterioration of his health and the intensive protests of his family and the Turkish Cypriot doctor.
+Deterioration of his health and the Greek Cypriot administration to release him on bail on 11 July 2006.
 Many other Turkish Cypriots are still being detained and harassed by the Greek Cypriot police for the same reason.